-What you must pay when Services that are covered for you you get these services There is no coinsurance.
-Abdominal aortic aneurysm screening copayment, or deductible for A one-time screening ultrasound for people at risk.
-The plan members eligible for this only covers this screening if you have certain risk factors preventive screening. and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
+Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening There is no coinsurance, copayment, or deductible for A one-time screening ultrasound for people at risk.
+The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist. members eligible for this preventive screening.
 Prior authorization may be required from our plan.
 Referral may be required from your network provider.
-Acupuncture for chronic low back pain \$10 copayment when seen for Medicare-covered acupuncture Covered services include: services.
-Up to 12 visits in 90 days are covered for Medicare \$10 copayment when seen for beneficiaries under the following circumstances: non-Medicare covered For the purpose of this benefit, chronic low back pain is acupuncture services. defined as: Lasting 12 weeks or longer; • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); not associated with surgery; and not associated with pregnancy.
+Acupuncture for chronic low back pain \$10 copayment when seen for Covered services include: Medicare-covered acupuncture services.
+Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: \$20 copayment when seen for For the purpose of this benefit, chronic low back pain is defined as: non-Medicare covered acupuncture services.
+Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
 Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
 Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have:

 Services that are covered for you What you must pay when you get these services a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, • a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
 Prior authorization may be required from our plan or American Specialty Health Plans (ASH Plans).
 Services may be subject to verification of medical necessity.
 Your American Specialty Health Plans (ASH Plans) Acupuncturist will obtain any required approvals for services provided.
 Referral may be required from your network provider.
 American Specialty Health Plans of California, Inc. (ASH Plans) is a wholly owned subsidiary of American Specialty Health Incorporated.
-Acupuncture services (Supplemental) \$10 copayment for each office Up to 30 visits per benefit year (combined with Supplemental Chiropractic services) of acupuncture services for the treatment or diagnoses of Neuromusculoskeletal and related disorders, nausea, or pain. visit.
-The amount you pay for these services does not count towards your maximum out-of-pocket.
-Services are authorized and provided by an American Specialty Health Plans of California, Inc. (ASH Plans) Participating Acupuncturist.
-Services may be subject to verification of medical necessity.
-Your ASH Plans Acupuncturist will obtain any required approvals for services provided.
-American Specialty Health Plans of California, Inc. (ASH Plans) is a wholly owned subsidiary of American Specialty Health Incorporated.